scipy/scipy/doc/source/dev/contributor/development_workflow.rst

    Note that when you cloned your fork of the SciPy repository, Git already associated the name ``origin`` with your fork.
-The reason you need both of these `"remotes"`_ is that you will typically start with the latest version of SciPy from the official repository ``upstream``, "push" your changes to your fork of the repository ``origin``, and then submit a "pull request" asking SciPy to "pull" your changes from your fork into the official repository.
+The reason you need both of these `"remotes"`_ is that you will typically start with the latest version of SciPy from the official repository ``upstream``, make changes, "push" your changes to    your fork of the repository ``origin``, and then submit a "pull request" asking SciPy to "pull" your changes from your fork into the official repository.

 Basic workflow
 ##############